+It is also exacerbating precipitation extremes, making wet regions wetter and dry regions drier.
 For instance, places that are not usually rainy may start getting more and more rainfall; somewhere that usually does not see snow until deep into the winter may be surprised at snowfall in September, or perhaps even earlier.
-This is because the warming of the Earth has many knock on effects that are difficult to track but that can cause disruption to the way that seasons and climates usually work.
+This is because the warming of the Earth has many knock-on effects that are difficult to track but that can cause disruption to the way that seasons and climates usually work.

 Greenhouse effects increase the intensity of extreme weather events, causing more frequent and/or intense extreme weather events, including heatwaves, hurricanes, droughts, and floods.
 The formation of hurricanes is connected with sea temperature that increases with the greenhouse effect.

 The ozone Layer found in the upper regions of the stratosphere protects the earth from harmful ultraviolet rays from the sun.
 The depletion of the ozone layer results in the entry of harmful UV rays to the earth’s surface that might lead to skin cancer and can also change the climate drastically.
 The accumulation of natural greenhouse gases, including chlorofluorocarbons, carbon dioxide, methane, etc. is behind this phenomenon.